| Confidentiality, Privilege, and Child Abuse ReportingLeRoy G. Schultz*ABSTRACT: The child abuse reporting mandates are

 the therapist is mandated to report based upon "suspicion."

+There is no leeway permitted for discretionary judgment.
 These laws have resulted in enormous increases in the number

 of reports being made to protective agencies.
 However, despite these laws,